 The discipline has strong connections with two major teaching hospitals: the new Royal Adelaide Hospital and The Queen Elizabeth Hospital.
-It also has a presence at the Lyell McEwin Health Service (a smaller peripheral hospital), and representation in a number of rural facilities.
+It also has a presence at the Lyell McEwin Health Service and representation in a number of rural facilities.
 These include those at:

 - Mt Gambier

 This collection of hospitals provides a mix of rural and major city hospital teaching, as well as the opportunity to allow easy referral of patients between appropriate centres.

 The discipline has a dynamic research focus.
 Researchers undertake a broad range of investigations across five core areas:

 - Vascular Surgery

 - Otolaryngology (Ear Nose and Throat Surgery)

 Research laboratories utilised are primarily located at The Queen Elizabeth Hospital campus within the purpose-built Basil Hetzel Institute, with large and small animal facilities on-site.

 Studying honours and higher degrees by research

 There are many opportunities to undertake an honours degree in the Discipline of Surgery at either the Royal Adelaide Hospital or The Queen Elizabeth Hospital.
 For more information, see our honours and higher degrees by research application information.
 Honours is available for the Bachelor of Health and Medical Sciences (Honours) degree.